Overriding Redux CSS

 DANGER

-Be sure to prefix all the function names below to avoid conflicts with other developer's code.
+Be sure to prefix all the function names below to avoid conflicts with another developer's code.

 # Appending CSS

 Let's say you want to append some custom CSS to your panel.
-Here is how this is accomplished.
+Here is how this is achieved.

 $opt_name = 'OPT_NAME'; # TODO - Replace with your opt_name